daytonaio/daytona/README.md

 9. **Check for lint errors**

     Ensure that you have no lint errors.
 We use golangci-lint as our linter which is automaticalled installed.
-You can check for linting errors by running golangci-lint run in the root of the project.
+    Run the following command in the daytona root directory to check for linting errors:

     ```bash
     golangci-lint run